Autodesk/synthesis/engine/unity5/README.md

 * Import all included assets and ignore warning message
 * Bullet Physics should now be integrated within the project!

-If you want to test, you need to open the MainMenu.unity scene and run it from there as you will need to select and load a robot and field for the simulator to properly intialize.
+If you want to test, you will need to open the MainMenu.unity scene by double clicking the scene or dragging the scene to the 'Hiearchy' (the upper left hand column.)
+You can run it from there as you will need to select and load a robot and field for the simulator to properly intialize.

 ![synthesiscompiling](https://user-images.githubusercontent.com/6741771/35821700-bd18230a-0a5e-11e8-97b4-87d1d8ec96ac.png)